WeismanGitHub/Hall-of-Fame-Discord.js-Bot/README.md

   <hr class="rounded">

   ## Web Dashboard
-  The web dashboard is an alternative way to use the bot's infrastructure.
+  The web dashboard is an alternate way to use the bot's infrastructure.
 It can do nearly everything the bot can do, but it uses a GUI to make usage simpler.
+Clicking on tags/authors adds them to the search.
+You can search text and filter by quote type at the bottom center of the page.
   <hr class="rounded">

   ## Authors